cna274/MNIST-Digit-Recognition/README.md

 This was first project I started using Tensorflow, If any mistakes please let me.

-Pleasae use anaconda jupyter notebook to run the file.
+Please use anaconda jupyter notebook to run the file.

 Code automatically downloads the dataset.